UniMath/agda-unimath/src/trees/cartesian-morphisms-polynomial-endofunctors.lagda.md

   is-cartesian-cartesian-hom-polynomial-endofunctor = pr2 α

   equiv-positions-cartesian-hom-polynomial-endofunctor :
-    (a : shapes-polynomial-endofunctor 𝑃) →
+    (a : shape-polynomial-endofunctor 𝑃) →
-    positions-polynomial-endofunctor 𝑄
+    position-polynomial-endofunctor 𝑄
       ( shapes-hom-polynomial-endofunctor 𝑃 𝑄
         ( hom-cartesian-hom-polynomial-endofunctor)
         ( a)) ≃
-    positions-polynomial-endofunctor 𝑃 a
+    position-polynomial-endofunctor 𝑃 a
   equiv-positions-cartesian-hom-polynomial-endofunctor a =
     ( positions-cartesian-hom-polynomial-endofunctor a ,
       is-cartesian-cartesian-hom-polynomial-endofunctor a)